ryanpdwyer/teensyio/about.md

 Matplotlib taking up too much time?
 Still this is functioning for now.

 No problems if I use a 50 ms delay between data points.
+No missed data points.
+No problems with a 5 ms delay between data points either.
+With a 0.5 ms delay between data points, there were a few missed data points / broken lines, all of which looked like, `100 100\r\n200 200`.